frontendweekly/virga/11ty/posts/2020-03-03-TROCT-CSS-Architecture.md

 In ITCSS, "Tools" means globally used mixins and functions for preprocessors like Sass.
 But since I'm using PostCSS, I'm using the name "Tools" as "Utilities" and/or "Trumps" in ITCSS.

-Reason behind this is, "Utilities" is hard for me to type and I always have to look up what "Trumps" means so in other word, it is "language barrier" for me so I want to change it so that it would be more easier for me.
+Reason behind this is, "Utilities" is hard for me to type, and I always have to look up what "Trumps" means so in other word, it is "language barrier" for me, so I want to change it so that it would be easier for me.

 ## TROCT is ITCSS

 ITCSS, at its core, is a set of principles to answer many of issues around writing scalable and predictable CSS in large projects.
 So TROCT just applies those principles accordingly.

-Just like how I had opened this post, title of this post is just a click bait.
+Just like how I had opened this post, title of this post is just a clickbait.
 It's just showing example of ITCSS as I understand it.